 Canon D30 vs Sony RX100 II

 The Canon EOS-D30 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in May 2000 and June 2013.
-The Canon D30 is a DSLR, while the RX100 II is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and an one-inch (RX100 II) sensor.
+The D30 is a DSLR, while the RX100 II is a fixed lens compact.
+The cameras are based on an APS-C (D30) and an one-inch (RX100 II) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Sony provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Canon D30||Sony RX100 II|

 |3.1 MP, APS-C Sensor||20 MP, 1" Sensor|